shyamala-venkat/ML_Project_Student_Performance_Prediction/README.md

 ##  ML Project - Student Performance Prediction

-The dataset The goal is to predict the math score of students (Regression Analysis).
+The goal is to predict the math score of students (Regression Analysis).

 There are 7 independent variables: